 The Handbook of Mentoring Guidelines.
 The core of the AHG Mentoring Program is The Handbook of Mentoring Guidelines.
 Designed to give support to both student practitioners (or mentees) working to develop their clinical skills, as well as mentors looking for guidance about how to structure their work with student practitioners, the handbook is a valuable resource for our members.

 The AHG Handbook of Mentoring Guidelines (67 pages) provides everything you need to know to look for and set up a mentorship, or to become a mentor for a student practitioner.
 It includes eighteen forms and templates that may be edited and used to create mentorship agreements, clinical records and much more.
 See the complete list of documents below.

-The Mentor Directory is a list of professional AHG members willing to offer clinical supervision to student practitioners.
+The Mentor Directory is a list of Registered AHG Herbalists willing to offer clinical supervision to student practitioners.

 Mentorship Forms and Templates

 The forms and templates listed here are included in the purchaseable Handbook and are also available in Members Menu area as fully editable downloadable Word documents you may customize for your own use.
 AHG Members, please login to your account and click HERE or click AHG Mentorship Documents in the Member Menu.

 • AHG Mentorship Checklist